Cookies | American Society of Baking

 2. Incorporation of liquids – The addition of liquids at this stage helps disperse and homogenize the dough, and aeration continues.

 3. Incorporation of dry ingredients – The last stage of flour addition, or folding in of the flour, gently introduces the flour into the dough without destroying the air cells.
 Adding flour at the last stage also prevents a gluten matrix from forming, thereby producing a short bite for the cookie.
-This results in a short bite for the cookie.

 Cookies are produced according to varied formula compositions, in many different shapes and sizes, and by various manufacturing procedures.
 The main components are flour, water, fat, sugar and chemical leavening.